Osaka has little trouble, tops Sharma at Miami Open

 “I just wanted to prove that I could come back out here and compete,” Osaka said.

-In another match of note Wednesday, Irina-Camelia Begu of Romania topped Hailey Baptiste of the U.S. 6-7 (6), 6-1, 6-1 to earn a second-round matchup against women’s No. 1 seed Arnya Sabalenka.
+Also Wednesday, 2018 Miami champion Sloane Stephens earned a second-round matchup against fellow American Jessica Pegula by topping Hungary’s Panna Udvardy 6-4, 6-3.
+And Irina-Camelia Begu of Romania topped Hailey Baptiste of the U.S. 6-7 (6), 6-1, 6-1 to move into a second-round matchup against women’s No. 1 seed Arnya Sabalenka.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports